-Notes:
+🖉 Notes:

 - Always connect the power cord last, and always remove it before adding, removing or changing any hardware components.
-Make sure that you install the processor into the CPU socket before you install the CPU heatsink. - If you buy a CPU separately, make sure that you use an Intel-certified multidirectional heatsink only. - Make sure to install the system board into the chassis before you install the CPU heatsink. - When receiving a system board without a processor pre-installed, make sure that the plastic CPU socket cap is in place, and none of the socket pins are bent; otherwise, contact your retailer immediately. - When you have one CPU, be sure to install the CPU in Socket 1 first. - Refer to the Supermicro website for CPU support and updates.
+Make sure that you install the processor into the CPU socket before you install the CPU heatsink. - If you buy a CPU separately, make sure that you use an Intel-certified multidirectional heatsink only. - Make sure to install the system board into the chassis before you install the CPU heatsink. - When receiving a server board without a processor pre-installed, make sure that the plastic CPU socket cap is in place and none of the socket pins are bent; otherwise, contact your retailer immediately. - Refer to the Supermicro website for updates on CPU support.